-As a facilitator of regional programmes, the Southern Africa Trust can channel grant money into various projects, including agriculture, social development, trade, migrations, climate resilience and workers’ rights.
+As a facilitator of regional programmes, the Southern Africa Trust can channel grant money into various projects, including agriculture, social development, trade, migration, climate resilience and workers’ rights.

-We have disbursed more than ZAR 241 million to deserving recipients to 197 organisations in 15 countries in the SADC region.
-Through this work, we have strengthened our capacity as a reputable and reliable fund manager, while promoting the Trust’s strengths in building the capacity of civil society organisations and acting as a knowledge broker.
+We have disbursed more than ZAR 241 million to deserving recipients, through 197 organisations in 16 countries in the SADC region.
+We have strengthened our capacity as a reputable and reliable fund manager, while promoting the Trust’s strengths in building the capacity of civil society organisations and acting as a knowledge broker.

 Most grantees are national network associations that implement projects with a regional reach.
 Grants are also allocated to regional networks, regional apex organisations, social movements and media houses.

-We issue proposals using the communication channels of our website and mass media.
+We issue proposals through our website and the media.